anolilab/javascript-style-guide/packages/semantic-release-preset/README.md

 ## Usage

-When installing this package for the first time, the following shareable configuration (.releaserc.json) is automatically added to your project root folder:
+When installing this package for the first time, the following shareable configuration `.releaserc.json` is automatically added to your project folder:

+> Note: If the script detects an existing `.releaserc.json` file, it will not overwrite it.

+> Note: It can happen that the postinstall script dont run, then you have to add the `.releaserc.json` manually.

 With npm: